Fujiry0/EgoSurgery/README.md

 # <p align="center">EgoSurgery: A Dataset for Surgical Video Understanding from Egocentric Open Surgery Videos</p>

 ## News and Announcements
-* [2024-09] EgoSurgery-Phase and EgoSurgery-Tool are now available.
-Thank you for your patience.
 * [2024-05] Our paper EgoSurgery-Phase is accepted to MICCAI 2024! (early acceptance within the top 11%)

 ## 💡 Overview